RobertImbrie/Portfolio/Tutorial: Create a README for your GitHub profile.md

-# Tutorial: Create a README for your GitHub profile.md
+# Tutorial: Create a README for your GitHub profile

 Hi, my name is Robbie Imbrie!
 You're probably reading this because I've applied for a job at your company.
 Since most of the documentation I've worked on is internal, I've created these writing samples instead.
-I've also included notes on my process below.

-## My process
+If you want to know my process, keep reading.
+Otherwise, you can skip directly to the **Introduction** section.

 I started this sample by conducting an audience analysis, during which I determined all four samples would be directed at users who are new to both coding and GitHub.
 As a result, I've used a friendly, encouraging tone.